orduno/navigation2/doc/exploration/multi-robot.md

   - Two robots moving an object.
 <br>

-<u>ROS2 support for MRS:</u>
+### ROS2 support for MRS:

-- What components or features are needed from the middleware to develop an MRS?
+- What components or features are needed from ROS as middleware to develop an MRS?
   - Communication mechanism for robots in separate domains.
   - Partitioning within a shared ROS domain.
 <br>